xp-dv/embedded-systems-design-basics/README.md

-# embedded-systems-design-basics
+# Embedded Systems Design Basics
-Repository of lab projects demonstrating the basics of embedded systems design on the STM32 platform.
-Topics covered include: GPIO, interrupts, timers, DMA, PWM, common communication protocols, and RTOS.
+Repository of lab projects demonstrating the basics of embedded systems design on the STM32 platform in C. Topics covered include: C programming review, GPIO, interrupts, timers, DMA, PWM, common communication protocols, and RTOS.

+All of the code in this repository roughly follows STMicroelectronics Product Line Marketing Manager, Tilen Majerle's [C Code Style Guide](https://github.com/MaJerle/c-code-style).

 ### Compilation
 When writing and compiling programs such as those in Lab 0: